Telemedia Fiber Buildout Information

-The Gobbler Knob and Nelson areas are in the engineering phase and will soon be entering the construction phase.
 Members located in these areas can expect to receive fiber service later this year.
-The Starlight area is in this phase as well.
+The Starlight area is currently in this phase.
 Due to a lack of county “right of way” we are still working through easement issues and the pole “make ready” process with utilities located in the Starlight area.
 Easement refusals from Starlight residents have complicated the project significantly.
 This process has taken far longer than we anticipated, but we are making steady progress.
-We expect Starlight construction to begin during the summer and fall of 2021, however please understand we are at the mercy of both Starlight residents (for easements) and the electric utilities to finish the pole “make ready” process.
+We expect Starlight construction to begin during the late fall or early winter of 2021, however please understand we are at the mercy of both Starlight residents (for easements) and the electric utilities to finish the pole “make ready” process.

 More Information About The Engineering Phase: